openconnectome/Rambo3D/README.md

-At this point, for prebuilt binaries we only provide a win32 executeable (VolumeViewer.exe).
+At this point, for prebuilt binaries we only provide a win32 executeable (Rambo3D.exe).
 But we have successfully compiled it on mac and linux boxes.
 If you have any trouble, just email ming@cs.jhu.edu.

 Before you run the executable, make sure the driver of your video card is